kotgirep/cloudproject1/README.md

 Route 53: It is DNS  which is used to resolve the IP address of the application domain.

-CloudWatch: This will be used to create monitoring for the auto scaling, ec2, dynamodb etc when the CPU utilization of ec2 instances will reach at high or low threshold and sends the notification via SNS.
+CloudWatch: This will be used to create monitoring for the auto scaling, ec2, the CPU utilization of ec2 instances will reach at high or low threshold and sends the notification via SNS.

 Lambda: on any update,delete and upload this will invoke lambda function and this lambda function will invoke SNS to send text messages regarding any action in S3 bucket.
 SNS: It is the Simple Notification Service for AWS resources which sends text messages for particular events.
 Amazon Cognito: Create the userpool for users to sign up or sign in to the application using custom login/signup.